Trump Administration Says It Could Take Two Years To Reunite Migrant Parents With Children Taken From Them

 — The Hill (@thehill) April 7, 2019

-The Trump administration had already pushed back against orders to reunite children with their families, saying it was onerous as many had already been released from government custody to live with sponsor families.
+The Trump administration already pushed back against orders to reunite children with their families, saying it was onerous, as many had already been released from government custody to live with sponsor families.
 Some of the parents were also deported while their children remained in government custody, leading to difficulties in trying to locate them again.

 “We strongly oppose any plan that would give the government up to two years to find these children.
 The government’s proposed plan reflects the administration’s continuing refusal to treat these separations with the urgency they deserve,” said Lee Gelernt, lead attorney for the ACLU in the case against the Trump administration.